Markov Gap and Bound Entanglement in Haar Random State: Additional Introductions

 where $m$ is the Lebesgue measure of the set $\mathcal{D}(\mathcal{H}_A)$ of all quantum states on $\mathcal{H}_A$, $Z_{D_A, D_B}$ is normalization constant.
-This state can also be described by the Wishart ensemble in thermodynamic limit~\cite{forrester2010log}, where matrix elements $X_{ij}$ satisfies Gaussian distribution.
+This state can also be described by the Wishart ensemble in thermodynamic limit~\cite{forrester2010log}, where the matrix elements $X_{ij}$ satisfy the Gaussian distribution.
 The Haar induced measure $\nu_{D_{A}, D_B}$ is the product of independent distributions of its eigenstates and eigenvalues~\cite{collins2016random,zyczkowski2001induced}.
-In precise, it is
+To be more precise, it is

 where $\hat{U}$ is random unitary under Haar measure on $\mathcal{H}_A$, and $\hat{D}$ is a diagonal matrix, whose empirical spectrum measure

 almost surely converges weakly to M\v{a}rcenko-Pastur (MP) law $\mu$ in thermodynamic limit~\cite{collins2016random,marchenko1967distribution,nadal2011statistical,PhysRevA.85.062331}.